Posted: Sep 10, 2012

 The folks at Tinus explained it just makes sense for them and saves them money in the long run, when they know the voltage of a battery and know that it has been properly-maintained while in storage.
 Some boats have small parasitic draws on them, that can discharge any battery, if given enough time.
 Removing the battery from the boat and storing it under charge in a temperature-controlled environment can save everyone a lot of headaches when boating season rolls around.

 Before you put your boat in storage for the winter, ask your dealer (or yourself) what the plan is for keeping your battery maintained through the winter months.
 Simply disconnecting a battery often isn't enough, as many batteries go into storage in a partially-discharged state.
 Fully-charging and disconnecting a battery is a better option, but keeping the battery on a quality battery maintenance device is the preferred option, if it is available.
+If you're in the market for such a device, the OPTIMA Chargers Digital 400 takes the guesswork out of maintaining batteries.

 If the place where you store your boat during the off season doesn't have a plan or the capability to maintain your battery during the winter, consider removing the battery and taking it home with you.
 OPTIMA® batteries do best when stored in cool, dry locations (which can include a concrete floor) in a fully-charged state